Training a newsroom on WordPress in two days: the curriculum that survives turnover

 Here is the part that actually saves the money, and it is the part most training skips.
 The training is not the deliverable.
 The training is the event that produces the deliverable.

 So I leave three things behind.
 A one-page checklist per role, written so plainly that a new hire can follow it on their first morning without anyone hovering.
-A short screen-recorded walkthrough of the day-one publishing path, archived where the next person will actually find it — not in an email from two years ago.
+A short screen-recorded walkthrough of the day-one publishing path, archived where the next person will actually find it, not in an email from two years ago.
 And a quarterly refresh session, thirty minutes, that catches the drift before it sets, because every newsroom invents little workarounds and half of them are bad habits.

 Think of it like a recipe card taped inside a kitchen cupboard.
 The chef who wrote it can move on, and the next cook still makes the dish the same way, because the knowledge lives on the card, not in the chef’s head.
-That is the whole trick of treating training as enablement: you are not buying a session people attend once.
-You are buying a document a team keeps.

 Three-year money